Pedal-Pal-CS253/pedal-pal/README.md

 Intended audience of the application - IITK campus community and visitors

-Here is a video demonstrating the usage of our application -
-TODO: Add video

 ## Deployment
 To download and use our application, please install the `pedal-pal-v1.0.apk` file given [here](https://drive.google.com/file/d/16vLAnBF8nHyhyBQPX3l_-YrZ74kDL6YB/view?usp=sharing).
 Currently the application is available on the Android platform only.
 The backend of our application is hosted on the [Vercel platform](vercel.com).
 The administrator view can be accessed [here](https://pedal-pal-backend.vercel.app/admin/).